dis-sg/dis-sg.github.io/_mascotdex/caring-cora.md

 <figcaption><a href="https://www.facebook.com/photo/?fbid=1289884707729415&set=a.234440306607199" target="_blank">(Source)</a></figcaption>
 </figure>

-Zippy Maree is a butterfly mascot who represents a car-lite Singapore.
+Caring Cora is a heart mascot who represents Singapore’s goal as a leading green economy.
 A social media <a href="https://www.facebook.com/MSEsingapore/videos/1349955621722323/" target="_blank">post</a> by the Ministry explains her story:

 <blockquote>“Caring Cora is a great role model for an active and gracious community.
 She loves to volunteer in all kinds of community events that will help create a greener and more sustainable Singapore.
 Her warmth and friendly demeanor are what attracts others in her community to work together in helping each other make a brighter future for everyone.”</blockquote>